anagainaru/ADIOS2-addons/ADIOS_bp4.md

 At the end, `BP4Writer::PopulateMetadataIndexFileContent` adds information about the current step in the metadata index buffer.
 All the buffers storing data and metadata are reset for the next step.

+All functions responsible with writing data or metadata to bp files call the `Write` function inside the corresponding transport class.
+For the BP4 engine, the transport is `file` implemented in `/source/adios2/toolkit/transport/file/FilePOSIX.*`.

 **Closing the files**